San Diego Keratoconus Clinic

 Some researchers feel that eye rubbing may increase the progression of keratoconus.
 Although it hasn’t been proven that eye rubbing exacerbates keratoconus, it is still a good idea to refrain from rubbing your eyes.
 Your eye doctor at EyeLux Optometry may prescribe eye drops to minimize eye itching symptoms.

-What treatments are available for keratoconus?
+What keratoconus treatments are available?

 What kind of contact lenses can help someone with keratoconus?